ethz-asl/wavemap/docs/pages/installation/python.rst

 .. highlight:: bash
 .. rstcheck: ignore-directives=tab-set-code

-We will make pywavemap available through PyPI soon.
-In the meantime, you can install it directly from source using pip.
+We're still working on making pywavemap available through PyPI.
+In the meantime, you can build and install it locally with pip, which takes less than two minutes and optimizes the build for your specific computer.

-If you only plan to use pywavemap without modifying its code, a regular install is easiest.
-However, if you are actively working on wavemap's C++ or Python libraries, we recommend using the editable installation method for fast, incremental rebuilds.
+If you plan to use pywavemap without changing its code, a regular installation is easiest.
+However, if you're modifying wavemap's C++ or Python libraries, we recommend using the editable installation method for fast, incremental rebuilds.

 Regular install
 ***************